tamcykul/tamcykul-website/README.md

-tamcykulwellness.netlify.apptamcykulwellness.netlify.app# Tamcykul Wellness Website - Mercy Tare Thomas
+# Tamcykul Wellness Website – Mercy Tare Thomas

 This is the official website for **Tamcykul Wellness**, a nurse-led, AI-powered health brand focused on diabetes and metabolic health.